United States Life-Saving Service: Formal structure

 The stations of the Service fell into three categories: lifesaving, lifeboat, and houses of refuge.
 Lifesaving stations were manned by full-time crews during the period when wrecks were most likely.
 On the East Coast, this was usually from April to November, and was called the "active season."
 By 1900, the active season had now become year-round.
 Most stations were in isolated areas and crewmen had to perform open beach launchings.
 That is, they were required to launch their boats from the beach into the surf.
 The Regulations of Life-Saving Service of 1899, Article VI, "Actions at Wrecks," Section 252, remained in force after creation of the Coast Guard in 1915, and Section 252 was copied word for word into the new Instructions for United States Coast Guard Stations, 1934 edition.
 That section gave rise to the rescue crew's unofficial motto, "You have to go out, but you don't have to come back."

 Before 1900, there were very few recreational boaters and most assistance cases came from ships engaged in commerce.
 Nearly all lifeboat stations were located at or near port cities.
 Here, deep water, combined with piers and other waterfront structures, allowed launching heavy lifeboats directly into the water by marine railways on inclined ramps.
 In general, lifeboat stations were on the Great Lakes, but some lifesaving stations were in the more isolated areas of the lakes.
 The active season on the Great Lakes stretched from April to December.
 An exception was the nation's first rescue center on the inland waterways, the United States Life Saving Station #10, established in 1881 at the Falls of the Ohio at Louisville, Kentucky, on the Ohio River.

 Houses of refuge made up the third category of Life Saving Service units.
 These stations were on the coasts of South Carolina, Georgia, and Florida.
 A paid keeper and a small boat were assigned to each house, but the organization did not include active manning and rescue attempts.
 It was felt that along this stretch of coastline, shipwrecked sailors would not die of exposure to the cold in the winter as in the north.
 Therefore, only shelters would be needed.

 United States Volunteer Life Saving Corps

 The U.S. Volunteer Life-Saving Corps were meant to be a supplement to the U.S. Life-Saving Service.
 In some areas where there were no stations of the Life-Saving Service or the Humane Society, the USVLSC manned lifeboats and provided services on the coast and on inland waters.

 Merger to create Coast Guard

 On January 28, 1915, President Woodrow Wilson signed the "Act to Create the Coast Guard," merging the Life-Saving Service with the Revenue Cutter Service to create the United States Coast Guard.
-By the time the act was signed there was a network of more than 270 stations covering the Atlantic Ocean, Pacific Ocean, and Gulf of Mexico Coasts, and the Great Lakes.
+By the time the act was signed, there was a network of more than 270 stations covering the Atlantic Ocean, Pacific Ocean, the Gulf of Mexico Coasts, and the Great Lakes.